 PCAP's undergraduate courses train students to facilitate creative arts workshops in state prisons, youth detention and treatment centers, and prison reentry programs.
 Graduate students may also enroll in some courses.
-Contact Ashley Lucas for more information.
+Contact PCAP at for more information.

 Artistic practice in prisons has occurred since the inception of prisons themselves, though popular thought tends not to connect the idea of the arts with that of criminal justice systems.
 This course surveys the history of performance in prisons through the examination of plays written by and about prisoners as well as narratives which chronicle the process of creating theatre in prisons.
 More importantly, the course also requires all enrolled students to enter an adult prison once a week throughout the semester to lead a theatre workshop with prisoners.
 Students will be placed in pairs to facilitate workshops, and each workshop will hold a performance at the end of the semester.
 Students and prisoners together create social change through their performances, both by bringing two disparate communities (ie. undergrads and prisoners) into meaningful interaction and also by using theatre to explore significant social issues.